gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Java and Groovy compilers both used to leak file descriptors when run in-process (which is the default).
 This could lead to "cannot delete file" exceptions on Windows and "too many open file descriptors" on Unix.
 These leaks have been fixed.
 If you had switched to forking mode because of this problem, it is now safe to switch back to in-process compilation.

+### Experimental new task API

+In a nutshell, the new task API allows builds to avoid the cost of creating and [configuring](userguide/build_lifecycle.html) tasks when those tasks will never be executed.

+Some Gradle tasks have converted to use this API, so you may see slightly faster configuration times just by upgrading.
+The benefits will improve as more plugins adopt this API.

+To learn more about the lazy task API, please refer to the [Task Configuration Avoidance chapter](userguide/task_configuration_avoidance.html) covering migration, try it out in non-production environments, and [file issues](https://github.com/gradle/gradle/issues) or [discuss with us](https://discuss.gradle.org).
+Your feedback is very welcome.
+This API is [incubating](userguide/feature_lifecycle.html#sec:incubating_state) and may change in breaking ways before Gradle 5.0.

+For more insight regarding the performance goals refer to the [blog post](https://blog.gradle.org/preview-avoiding-task-configuration-time) introducing how those new lazy task APIs can improve your configuration time.

 <!--
 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.